América de Cali: Return to domestic glory

 In 2021, América de Cali were able to advance to the knockout stages of the Apertura tournament, losing to Millonarios in the quarter-finals over two legs, but failed to qualify for the round of 16 of the Copa Libertadores after ending in third place of a group with Cerro Porteño from Paraguay, Brazilian side Atlético Mineiro and Venezuelan champions Deportivo La Guaira as rivals, which cost Juan Cruz Real his post as Escarlata manager.
 Juan Carlos Osorio was hired as new manager for the Finalización tournament as well as the knockout stages of the Copa Sudamericana, where they were beaten by the eventual champions Athletico Paranaense in the round of 16.
 Domestic performance was uneven, as the team lost another Superliga, this time against Santa Fe, but qualified for the semi-finals of the Finalización tournament with a 5–1 away thrashing of Deportivo Pereira on the last day of the first stage which allowed them to advance in eighth place, and were eliminated from title contention in their semi-final group with one match to spare following a home loss to Deportes Tolima.
-However, the team's performance throughout the season was rewarded with qualification for the 2022 Copa Sudamericana thanks to their fifth place in the 2021 season's aggregate table.
-Juan Carlos Osorio continued as manager for the 2022 season, but he was eventually sacked after a few games in the 2022 Apertura tournament after displaying a poor performance throughout the competition, as well as personal rifts with the club's controlling shareholder, and elimination from the Copa Sudamericana at the hands of Independiente Medellín in the first round.
+However, the team's performance throughout the season was rewarded with qualification for the 2022 Copa Sudamericana thanks to their fifth place in the aggregate table.
+Osorio continued as manager for 2022, but he was eventually sacked after a few games in the 2022 Apertura tournament due to a combination of poor on-field performances, as well as personal rifts with the club's controlling shareholder and elimination from the Copa Sudamericana at the hands of Independiente Medellín in the first round.
 Alexandre Guimarães returned to América following Osorio's dismissal, but the team failed to advance to the Apertura semi-finals and was also knocked out of the Copa Colombia by Unión Magdalena in the round of 16.
+Although América qualified out of the first stage of the league, they finished last in their semi-finals group which was won by Independiente Medellín.
+In 2023, América again reached the semi-finals in both of the season's tournaments, but were eliminated from league contention at that stage both times: in the Apertura they ended second in their group behind the eventual champions Millonarios, and in the Finalización they ended last in a group also containing rivals Millonarios and Atlético Nacional as well as Independiente Medellín, with the latter advancing to the final.